Departmental Health and Safety Manual

 Disposition Method: Delete

-A record of disciplinary actions taken regarding a member of the faculty, including deans, directors, etc. May include documentation of termination for cause.
+A record of disciplinary actions taken regarding either a member of the faculty, including deans, and directors, or a classified or professional staff member.
+May include letters of reprimand or warning, background material, documentation of termination for cause.

-Official Copy: Academic Human Resources -- as part of Personnel Folder
+Official Copy: UWHR Operations -- as part of Personnel Folder

 Retention: 50 years after termination of employment